jedi4ever/veewee/doc/vagrant.md

 ## Getting the CD-ROM file in place

-The CD-ROM file (.iso) file is needed to start the installation process.
+The CD-ROM file (also called `.iso` or *disk image* file) provides all files needed to install the OS.

+This file is essential for starting the installation process.

+If you already have an `.iso` file for the desired distribution on your disk put it inside the `./iso` directory.

+Create this directory if it does not exist.
+Otherwise Veewee will ask you to download the ISO file from the web.

 Depending on your internet connection fetching a ISO file can take several minutes.

-If you already have an .iso file for the desired distribution you can put the isofile inside the `./iso` directory.

-Create this directory if it does not exist.
-Otherwise Veewee will ask you to download the ISO file fro the web.

 ## Build the new box: